 Can I receive advice from FDA on pre-clinical testing and/or on my clinical protocol?

 Yes.
-There are numerous guidance documents available from FDA that provide recommendations on the pre-clinical and clinical testing of devices.
-Additionally, FDA accepts pre-IDE submissions where you can submit information to FDA and receive advice.
-This may include a pre-clinical testing plan and/or a draft clinical protocol.
-Additional information on pre-IDE submissions may be found in the draft guidance “The Pre-Submission Program and Meetings with FDA Staff.”
+There are numerous guidance documents available from FDA that provide recommendations on the pre-clinical and clinical testing of specific device types.
+Additionally, FDA accepts Pre-Submissions, in which you can submit information to FDA and receive advice on topics such as a pre-clinical testing plan and/or a draft clinical protocol.
+Additional information on Pre-Submissions may be found in the draft guidance “The Pre-Submission Program and Meetings with FDA Staff.”
 FDA draft guidance represents FDA’s proposed approach to this topic.

 I have questions about the IDE regulations.
 Who should I contact at FDA?

-For general questions about the requirements of the IDE regulation, contact:
+For general questions about the requirements of the IDE regulations, contact:

 Center for Devices and Radiological Health